S-ecki/vision_pro_eye_strainer/README.md

 This application was developed during the first Vision Pro Hackathon in Vienna.
 It's a homage to the classic point-and-click game "Moorhuhn" and was developed using Flutter targeting the Vision Pro.
-The game also won me the 1st place in the hackathon, which was a nice surprise. 😎
+The game also won me 1st place in the hackathon, which was a nice surprise. 😎

 ## Goals
 - Fool around with the **Vision Pro** 🥽